kevin-hanselman/fillbukkit/README.md

 Make a pull request adding the plugin you'd like added to the [list of supported plugins][2].
 Follow [the guidelines below][1] when adding a plugin to this list.
 We appreciate your help!

+## Setting Up fillbukkit
+The following is just one example of setting up fillbukkit with BASH.

+Get a copy of this repository:

+    cd ~
+    git clone git://github.com/kevlar1818/fillbukkit.git

+Move to the fillbukkit directory and run the main script:

+    cd ~/fillbukkit
+    ./fillbukkit

+To use fillbukkit anywhere, add the fillbukkit *directory* to your PATH:

+    export PATH=$PATH:/home/user/fillbukkit

 ## Usage
     fillbukkit <operation> [...]